SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-12-unity3dsamplesbeta-anoverview.markdown

 Similar to the AI Car, this shows a rigged avatar with an AI controller using a simple NavMesh.

-&nbsp;

-&nbsp;

-&nbsp;

 ## Tried and true FPS controlled avatar controller

 [![FPS Controller](/Images/wordpress/2014/05/FPS-Controller-300x191.png)](/Images/wordpress/2014/05/FPS-Controller.png)

-A little hard to show in a screenshot, but here you have another fully rigged 3D avatar with Walk, Run and Jump mechanics with a full 3D playground for them to run around in. &nbsp;Reminds me of some of the old 80’s FPS games like driller.
+A little hard to show in a screenshot, but here you have another fully rigged 3D avatar with Walk, Run and Jump mechanics with a full 3D playground for them to run around in.
+Reminds me of some of the old 80’s FPS games like driller.

-&nbsp;

-&nbsp;

 ## A 3rd person viewpoint controlled character

 [![3rd Person controller](/Images/wordpress/2014/05/3rd-Person-controller-300x190.png)](/Images/wordpress/2014/05/3rd-Person-controller.png)

-No sample set would be complete without a 3rd person controller view and here it shows off yet another fully rigged 3D avatar running and jumping around a simple scene. &nbsp;Although he does seem a bit camera shy.
+No sample set would be complete without a 3rd person controller view and here it shows off yet another fully rigged 3D avatar running and jumping around a simple scene.
+Although he does seem a bit camera shy.

-&nbsp;

-&nbsp;

 ## An AI controlled Jet Plane

 [![AI Plane](/Images/wordpress/2014/05/AI-Plane-300x160.png)](/Images/wordpress/2014/05/AI-Plane.png)

-&nbsp;

 Zooming through waypoints in between towers is no problem for the AI driving this jet plane.

-&nbsp;

-&nbsp;

-&nbsp;

 ## A User controlled Jet plane

 [![UserPlane](/Images/wordpress/2014/05/UserPlane-300x157.png)](/Images/wordpress/2014/05/UserPlane.png)

-This one was really hard to get any kind of decent screenshot for, effectively it is the same Jet place as before with a simple 2D axis controller and realistic physics. &nbsp;It’s actually really hard to control as well, lol.
+This one was really hard to get any kind of decent screenshot for, effectively it is the same Jet place as before with a simple 2D axis controller and realistic physics.
+It’s actually really hard to control as well, lol.

-&nbsp;

-&nbsp;

 ## An AI controlled twin prop aircraft